Mark Davies / September 2025

 Summer 2025, a keynote speaker said that it would be a serious mistake to put corpora with AI /

 LLMs into the hands of students, because it would stunt the development of their "analytic capabilities".
-The only way for them to really learn to

-1985 -- by
+or 1985 -- by

 painstaking, manual analysis of hundreds of lines of KWIC / concordance lines.